 Listen to the Weight Loss for Cycling Podcast:

-- Complex carbohydrate (just exercise portion control): sweet potatoes, quinoa, brown rice
+- Complex carbohydrate (just exercise portion control): sweet potatoes, quinoa, brown or white rice

 - The post race/ride burrito! (with rice, veggies and protein)